Contron/JavaBrainfuck/README.md

 JavaVPK
 =======

-A Java library for reading and evaluating Brainfuck programs.
+A Java library for reading and evaluating Brainfuck scripts.

 Installation
 ------

 To install JavaBrainfuck, you can build from the repo, or alternatively download the pre-built JAR.

-If you're just wanting to run Brainfuck programs (or just see the library in action), a command-line application is provided.
+If you're just wanting to run Brainfuck scripts (or just see the library in action), a command-line application is provided.

 Initial setup
 ------